-In the runtime system with SMP support, drivers are locked either on driver level or port level (driver instance level).
+Drivers are locked either on driver level or port level (driver instance level).
 By default driver level locking will be used, that is, only one emulator thread will execute code in the driver at a time.
 If port level locking is used, multiple emulator threads can execute code in the driver at the same time.
 Only one thread at a time will call driver callbacks corresponding to the same port, though.
 To enable port level locking, set the ERL_DRV_FLAG_USE_PORT_LOCKING driver flag in the driver_entry used by the driver.
 When port level locking is used, the driver writer is responsible for synchronizing all accesses to data shared by the ports (driver instances).